brianpipa/brianpipa/README.md

 My list of side coding projects/websites:
 * My "just for fun" coding projects are tracked at https://pipasoft.com.
 * My public github projects: https://github.com/brianpipa?tab=repositories
-* In 2023 I launched https://overreader.com to search for your Goodreads books on Overdrive/Libby and on Kindle Unlimited
+* In 2023 I launched https://overreader.com to search for books on Overdrive/Libby and on Kindle Unlimited
 * In 2022 I created https://customizercorner.com to aggregate action figure customizer sites and products (I have since sold that domain)
 * In 2008 I Launched https://geekcrafts.com - a blog about... geek crafts
+* In 2007 I co-founded brainy Atom and Teenormous - a tshirt search engine written in Ruby on Rails (I sold my half of the company in 2012)
 * In 2005 I started a candy blog called Candy Addict at https://candyaddict.com and at one point it was ranked on the front page of Google when searching for candy.
 It's pretty much dead now, but was a fun ride.
 * My resume is online at https://brianpipa.com/misc/resume/ .
 I'm always willing to entertain Java opportunities.